Tax benefits of EIS for start-up companies

 Individuals

-The maximum investment an individual can make is £2 million, provided that at least £1 million is invested in KICs.
+The maximum investment an individual can make is £2 million, provided at least £1 million is invested in KICs.

 Individuals who subscribe for shares in an EIS qualifying company may claim Income Tax relief of 30% on the cost of the shares.
 This relief is offset against the individual’s Income Tax liability for the year in which the investment is made.

-There is no requirement for the individual to be UK resident, they simply need a UK Income Tax liability.
+What's more, there is no requirement for the individual to be UK resident, they simply need a UK Income Tax liability.

 Three year holding period